vtex-apps/reviews-and-ratings/docs/README.md

 - **Default all review accordions to open**: Checking this box will cause all review accordions on the product page to default to open with review text limited to 3 lines.
 Reviews with more than 3 lines of text will be truncated with an ellipsis and a "Show More" link that can be used to display the whole review text.

+- **Number of open review accordions**: Select the number of review accordions on the product page to default to open.
+If the default all review accordions to open is active, this option is ignored.

 ### Step 3 - Declaring the app's blocks in your store theme

 Once the app is configured, it is time to place the following blocks in your Store Theme app: